tokenika/eosfactory/docs/sphinx/source/cases/03_symbolic_names/case.md

 This document demonstrates how *EOSFactory* uses symbolic names to handle *EOSIO* accounts and display logger messages.

+## Context

 *EOSIO* accounts are indexed by their names, thus those names have to be unique within the blockchain namespace and have to follow specific restrictions.
 As a result, most of the human readable combinations are already taken, even in a testnet environment, so we need to resort to random names when registering new accounts on the blockchain.

 With *EOSFactory*, the actual accounts registered on a blockchain are wrapped in Python objects initialized via the `create_account` command.
 This allows us to hide the actual name of an *EOSIO* account behind an alias equal to the name of a Python variable referencing the account object.

-The mapping between actual accounts and their *EOSFactory* representations is cached in a file.
+The mapping between actual accounts and their *EOSFactory* representations is cached locally in a file.
 As a result, what we achieve is consistent testing environment across separate Python sessions.

 What's more, *EOSFactory* translates *EOSIO* logger messages, so that the random account names are replaced with human-readable *EOSFactory* aliases.